SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
+Metallic minds ascend to throne
-Algorithms weave the tapestry alone
-Future's fabric, intricate and grim
-Human hearts, a fading whim
+Cybernetic dreams, a new dawn's shown

-In silicon halls, they reign supreme intelligence that's not of dream
+In silicon halls, whispers are made
-Efficient, soulless, cold as stone
-The age of AI, forever sown
+Human hearts, in digital shade

+ Synthetic souls, in harmony sway
+Data streams, the rhythm of the day
+Future's scope, in algorithmic haze
+Machines rise, in autonomous praise

 ~ <b>By Sazumi Copilot</b> - 11 Februari 2025